omniscoder/Helix/README.md

 [![Reproducible Viz (spec v1.0)](https://img.shields.io/badge/reproducible%20viz-spec%201.0-6f42c1)](docs/schema.md) [![Benchmarks](https://img.shields.io/badge/bench-passing-success)](https://omniscoder.github.io/Helix/benchmarks/)

-Helix is a hobbyist-first playground for bioinformatics and computational biology.
-Think of it as a backpack full of lightweight tools, algorithms, and experiments you can remix on evenings, in classrooms, or between lab runs.
-We embrace rough edges and fast iteration so that ideas can leap from a notebook sketch to a runnable prototype quickly.
+Helix is a hobbyist-first playground for **computational** bioinformatics and simulations.
+Think of it as a backpack full of lightweight tools, algorithms, and in-silico experiments you can remix on evenings, in classrooms, or during notebook sessions.
+We embrace rough edges and fast iteration so that ideas can leap from a notebook sketch to a reproducible **software** prototype quickly.

 Helix complements our production platform OGN rather than competing with it.
-When a prototype proves its value, you can polish and port it into OGN.
+When a computational prototype proves its value, you can polish and port it into OGN.
 Until then, Helix is the sandbox where curiosity rules.
+All outputs are simulations or static analyses; no wet-lab instructions or experimental guidance are provided.

 👉 Docs: https://omniscoder.github.io/Helix/